lightninglabs/lightning-api/source/index.html.md

 fallback_addr | string | Fallback on-chain address.
-cltv_expiry | uint64 | Delta to use for the time-lock of the CLTV extended to the final hop. route_hints | [array RouteHint](#routehint) | Route hints that can each be individually used to assist in reaching the invoice's destination. private | bool | Whether this invoice should include routing hints for private channels.
+cltv_expiry | uint64 | Delta to use for the time-lock of the CLTV extended to the final hop. route_hints | [array RouteHint](#routehint) | Route hints that can each be individually used to assist in reaching the invoice's destination. private | bool | Whether this invoice should include routing hints for private channels. add_index | uint64 | The "add" index of this invoice.
+Each newly created invoice will increment this index making it monotonically increasing.
+Callers to the SubscribeInvoices call can use this to instantly get notified of all added invoices with an add_index greater than this one. settle_index | uint64 | The "settle" index of this invoice.
+Each newly settled invoice will increment this index making it monotonically increasing.
+Callers to the SubscribeInvoices call can use this to instantly get notified of all settled invoices with an settle_index greater than this one. amt_paid | int64 | The amount that was accepted for this invoice.
+This will ONLY be set if this invoice has been settled.
+We provide this field as if the invoice was created with a zero value, then we need to record what amount was ultimately accepted.
+Additionally, it's possible that the sender paid MORE that was specified in the original invoice.
+So we'll record that here as well.
 ### gRPC Response: AddInvoiceResponse

 Parameter | Type | Description
 --------- | ---- | -----------
 r_hash | bytes |
 payment_request | string | A bare-bones invoice for a payment within the Lightning Network.
-With the details of the invoice, the sender has all the data necessary to send a payment to the recipient.
+With the details of the invoice, the sender has all the data necessary to send a payment to the recipient. add_index | uint64 | The "add" index of this invoice.
+Each newly created invoice will increment this index making it monotonically increasing.
+Callers to the SubscribeInvoices call can use this to instantly get notified of all added invoices with an add_index greater than this one.

 # ListInvoices